Saturday, December 24, 2011

 First blogpost

+Today we have created our blog site to report about our round the world trip and all the preparations it involves.
+As you might know, we already have been busy with the preparations for quite some time.
+Marianne did put her house on sale and we finally decided on the motorbikes to use on our trip.
+The bike of our choice is the Honda XL600V Transalp.
 I picked up my new motorbike Tuesday and Marianne will pick up hers next Saturday from Arie Molenaar.
 Both motorbikes are built in 1999 and have been running for less than 25.000 km.
 We compared the frame numbers and what turns out?
 They were built right after each other!
 Only the last digit of the frame number is different (I have 3026 and Marianne has 3025).
 Unfortunately this also means they both suffer the same problems.
-For instance the left indicator is responding very slowly.
-I suppose the guy who was responsible for them, didn’t have his day when our bikes were produced. :P
+For instance the left...

 Design by Wordpress Theme | Bloggerized by Free Blogger Templates | free samples without surveys